low-drag moorings: thin mooring lines

 Self-unrolling moorings incl. a Neutrino telescope launcher

 When T-strings are held on a drum, they are still spooled into the water in a winch-controlled manner.
 A different and faster way of deploying a mooring into the ocean is via ‘self-unrolling’.
-This can be done at the surface by putting over the side a compact mooring rolled up on the (top-)buoy and releasing the weight.
+This can be done at the surface by putting over the side a compact mooring roll up on the (top-)buoy and releasing the weight.
 Alternatively, one can lower a compacted mooring to the seabed and release the buoy.
 A slightly different version is to compact the mooring in a buoyant vehicle which, upon its ascent to the surface, releases different mooring element all attached to the mooring cable(s) along which it rolls upwards.
 After releasing the mooring top-buoy the still buoyant vehicle surfaces for re-use.
 Such vehicle and mooring launch design have been developed at NIOZ to put vertical mooring lines ‘strings’ of unprotected glass spheres holding sensitive optical sensors in the deep sea at fixed (to within 1 m precise) horizontal positions to constitute an underwater neutrino telescope.
 The telescope is used by astrophysicists and oceanographers alike. (video of first successful launch Bol-tewaterlating+omrollen-nomale-snelheid)

 3D-five lines thermistor string mooring